August 12, 2017 • 10am – 3pm

 10. WHOI Ocean Science Exhibit Center

-Tours of the NOAA Ship Bigelow will be in 15 minute intervals starting at 11:00 am.
+Tours of the WHOI Research Vessel Atlantis will be in 15 minute intervals starting at 10:00 am.

 Visitors to the ship must have a valid photo ID.
 Tours require the ability to climb several flights of stairs.
-Please wear sensible shoes; no backpacks, no strollers.
+Please wear sensible shoes; no backpacks, no strollers and no gum.

 - Buzzards Bay Coalition